11 Pattern Matching

 The history of data analysis is closely intertwined with the development of pattern matching techniques.
 The ability to identify and understand patterns in data has been crucial for scientific discoveries, technological advancements, and decision-making.
 From the early days of astronomy to modern machine learning, pattern matching has played a pivotal role in advancing our understanding of the world around us.
 This chapter explores the key concepts of pattern matching, its historical development, and its impact on data analysis.

-Data science involves two major steps, collection and cleaning of data and building a model or applying an algorithm.
+Data science involves two major steps: collection and cleaning of data and building a model or applying an algorithm.
 In this chapter we present the process of building predictive models.
-To illustrate the process think of your data as being generated by a black box on which a set of input variables \(x\) go through the box and generate an output variable \(y\).
+To illustrate the process, think of your data as being generated by a black box in which a set of input variables \(x\) go through the box and generate an output variable \(y\).

 11.1 Why Pattern Matching?

 Example 11.1 (Mammography and Early Pattern Matching) The use of mammograms for breast cancer detection relied on simple pattern matching in its initial stages.
-Radiologists visually examined the X-ray images for specific patterns indicative of cancer, such as: dense areas of tissue appearing different from surrounding breast tissue (a.k.a masses) and small white spots of calcium deposits called microcalcifications.
+Radiologists visually examined the X-ray images for specific patterns indicative of cancer, such as dense areas of tissue appearing different from surrounding breast tissue (masses) and small white spots of calcium deposits called microcalcifications.
 These patterns were associated with early-stage cancer and could be easily missed by visual inspection alone.

 Radiologists relied on their expertise and experience to identify these patterns and distinguish them from normal breast tissue variations.
 This process was subjective and prone to errors, particularly with subtle abnormalities or in dense breasts.
 Subtle abnormalities, especially in dense breasts, could be easily missed using visual assessment alone.
 Despite these limitations, pattern matching played a crucial role in the early detection of breast cancer, saving countless lives.
 It served as the foundation for mammography as a screening tool.